 n Destroys the structural integrity of the dowel embedment and bond.
 A hole drilled into a conduit will result in the dowel epoxy flowing into the conduit and leaving little or no epoxy for bonding and anchorage of the dowel.
 This can critically affect the retrofit barrier rail connection to the existing bridge curb and the rails resistance to vehicle impact.

-When conduit is located and determined to be in potential conflict with intended dowel installation, contact the Office of Construction.
+When conduit is located and determined to be in potential conflict with intended dowel installation, contact the Office of Construction and Materials.
 The actual conduit location can be reviewed with the Office of Bridges & Structures and adjustments in the dowel locations identified to eliminate the conflict with conduit.

 11.74 CAST-IN-PLACE OPEN BARRIER RAIL FORM REMOVAL

 County bridge standards provide for cast-in-place reinforced concrete open barrier rail.
 This open barrier rail design consists of a concrete barrier beam mounted to concrete posts spaced at approximately 7’- 8’.

 In the past, contractors have frequently requested approval to remove form work as soon as the concrete in the barrier beams would have sufficient strength to support itself.
 The horizontal barrier beam is considered a flexural member and as such the specifications require that the concrete have a minimum flexural strength of 550 psi prior to removal of supporting formwork.